FINANCIAL AID INFORMATION:

 Additional Assistance Options:

-A state funded school choice program based on financial need.
+The FTC scholarship from Step Up is a state funded school choice program based on financial need.
 This must be applied for separately and once approved, the award letter should be brought in to the office or included with the student’s application.
-This program covers over $5,800 of tuition for the qualifying student.
+This program awards up to $7,111 of tuition for the qualifying student dependent upon the student’s grade and family income level.
 The family is responsible for the remainder of the tuition cost.
 Foundation Academy has a cap on the number of Step Up students we can enroll.
 Please check with the admissions office before applying.

 Link for info: http://www.stepupforstudents.org/